 On Instagram alone, he makes about $19,700 to $26,900 each month.
 His YouTube channel adds another $3,700 to $5,800 monthly to his bank account.

-Hammond has written many books that pay him royalties.
-These include car books like “What Not To Drive” and “Richard Hammond’s Car Confidential.”
+Richard Mark Hammond has written many books that pay him royalties.
+These include car books like “What Not To Drive” and “Richard Hammond’s Car Confidential,” which he authored alongside Jeremy Clarkson.

-His writing skill helps him reach fans who might not watch his TV shows.
-Each book creates a new income stream that pays him year after year without much extra work.
+His writing skill helps him reach fans who might not watch his TV shows, including those who follow his work with Jeremy Clarkson and James May.
+Each book creates a new income stream that pays Richard Mark Hammond year after year without much extra work.

 Hammond’s social media presence lets him connect with fans while earning cash.
 This direct link to his audience helps him promote his other projects and business ventures.

-Unlike some TV stars who rely only on show paychecks, Hammond has created many ways to make money.
+Unlike some TV stars who rely only on show paychecks, Richard Mark Hammond has created many ways to make money, enhancing his wealth.
 This smart approach protects his wealth if any one job ends.

 Business Ventures That Grew His Wealth